Our 2016 hotel recommendations are sorted by area:

 Why this hotel: Amazing views.
 Fine dining & bar.
 On Sydney Harbour.

-The redesigned Park Hyatt Sydney is one of the finest hotels in the city, with a price tag to match.
-The hotel is located on the very edge of Sydney Harbour, offering amazing views of the city and Opera House.
+One of the finest hotels in the city, with a price tag to match.
+The Park Hyatt Sydney is located on the very edge of Sydney Harbour, offering amazing city views and the Opera House.

-Park Hyatt is located in The Rocks, next to Sydney Harbour Bridge.
-There is a huge amount to do and see in this area.
+With its location next to Sydney Harbour Bridge, there is a huge amount to do and see in this area.
 The gay scene in Oxford Street can be reached in 15 minutes by taxi.